Congo: 2 who received experimental Ebola treatment recover

 - With no place to run, people in Hawaii brace for hurricane WATCH

-Congo says 77 Ebola cases are confirmed, including 39 deaths.
+Congo says 77 Ebola cases have been confirmed, including 39 deaths and 11 recoveries.
+There are another 28 probable cases in which biological samples are not available for laboratory testing.

+Nearly 3,000 people in this outbreak have received an experimental Ebola vaccine.

+Ebola, a hemorrhagic fever, is spread via contact with bodily fluids of those infected, including the dead.
+It can be fatal in up to 90 percent of cases, depending on the strain.
+This is Congo’s tenth outbreak of the virus and the first in North Kivu province, which aside from the resident population hosts an estimated 1 million people displaced by fighting.